openeuler-mirror/community/meeting_records/README.md

     If there are some documents for the meeting, please `cp ./meeting_records/template_meetig ./meeting_records/yyyy-mm-dd-meeting` and put the documents there so that attendees can find them.

+- Minutes of meeting

+You can find [actions from the meeting](https://gitee.com/openeuler/community/wikis/Actions%20from%20Community%20governance%20weekly%20meeting?sort_id=1957419) here.

+And you can find all the open tasks from [the wiki](https://gitee.com/openeuler/community/wikis/All%20the%20open%20tasks%20about%20openEuler%20community%20governance?sort_id=1929738).

 ### 2. Agenda for each meeting

 * #topic Actions from last meeting